Estimated reading time: 5 minutes

 It’s good to include as many different types of plants as possible in your green manure

-We usually buy the seeds separately and mix them together in a bucket before sowing.
+You can buy ready-made mixes, but we usually buy the seeds separately and mix them together in a bucket before sowing.

 It’s a really good idea to add some fine sand (or similar) into the mix to help spread it evenly.